OpenDDS/OpenDDS/docs/devguide/xtypes.rst

       WindDir wind_direction;
     };

-See the “Member ID Annotations” section for more details.
+See the :ref:`xtypes--member-id-assignment` for more details.

 .. _xtypes--appendable-extensibility: